The 5 Best Built-In Pellet Grills in 2023 | Expert Overview

 • Intelligent temperature control

-Memphis grills are known for their high pricing, but the VGB0001S-ITC3 Pro proved that it could give next-level grilling experience despite being priced a bit lower than most.
+Memphis grills are known for their high pricing, but the Memphis-ITC3 Pro Built-in proved that it could give next-level grilling experience despite being priced a bit lower than most.
 Thanks to its cooking surface of 834 square inches, our testers were able to grill the perfect steak and other types of meat at the same time.

 Like most built-in pellet smokers offered by Memphis grill, this pellet grill comes with an optional grate.
 With this feature, you can get the perfect sear marks on your beef brisket or any dish during the cooking process.